knossos-project/knossos-project.github.io/_doc/KNOSSOS_gui_options.rst

 Save Annotation As...
 --------------------

-Save annotation into new file.
+Save annotation, specifying a name.

 Export to NML...